ETFs are becoming increasingly popular with investors. If you’re interested in silver ETFs, here are seven you may want to consider.

-Since then, ETFs have risen in popularity, in large part because they are a cheaper investment option than traditional mutual funds.
-Today a huge number of ETFs are in play, and they focus on a variety of spaces, from derivatives, to bonds, to commodities.
-Within the commodities space are silver ETFS, and investors interested in these have many options to choose from.
+Since then, ETFs have risen in popularity in large part because they are a cheaper investment option than traditional mutual funds.
+Today, a huge number of ETFs are in play.
+ETF shares focus on a variety of spaces, such as derivatives, bonds and commodities.

-In order to determine which silver ETF will best suit their needs, investors should examine the options available to them.
+In order to determine which silver ETF will best suit their precious metals needs, investors should examine the options available to them.
 Here’s a brief look at

 1. iShares Silver Trust (ARCA:SLV)